tfmortie/setvaluedprediction/README.md

 In case you want to work with predefined hierarchies, make sure that the labels are encoded in the following way:

 ```
-# example of two hierarchical labels in some predefined hierarchy
+# example of two hierarchical labels from a predefined hierarchy
 y = ["root;Family1;Genus1;Species1", "root;Family1;Genus1;Species2"]
 ```

-Moreover, labels are encoded as strings and correspond to paths in the predefined hierarchy where nodes are separated by `;`.
+Moreover, labels are encoded as strings and correspond to paths in the predefined hierarchy with nodes separated by `;`.

 ## Experiments paper(s)